hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 `p2wpkh`(Pay-to-Witness-Public-Key-Hash) is a Bitcoin transaction output script type used in Segregated Witness (SegWit) that allows for more efficient and secure transactions by separating the witness data from the transaction data and storing it in a separate block.

-Get any transaction including a `p2wsh` output paying a given recipient:
+Get any transaction, including a `p2wsh` output paying a given recipient:

 - `p2wsh` construct admits:
   - string type.
 Example: "bc1qklpmx03a8qkv263gy8te36w0z9yafxplc5kwzc"